|

 messy kitchen

-Monday: Bible study + light cleaning from weekend, generally sweeping the floors and tidying up.
+Monday: Bible study + light cleaning from weekend, generally sweeping the kitchen floors, light vacuuming if needed, and tidying up.

 Tuesday: Grocery shopping + clean out leftovers from the fridge